Solved! What Are These Tiny Red Bugs In My Home?

 If you squash clover mites, they may leave behind a red stain.

-Though crushing clover mites may seem like the obvious solution to one’s clover mite woes, there are more effective ways to get rid of the mites without staining furniture or other surfaces around the home.
+Though crushing clover mites may seem like the obvious solution to a homeowner or renter’s clover mite woes, there are more effective ways to get rid of the mites without staining furniture or other surfaces around the home.
 Clothing, drapes, couches, beds, and windows are all at risk of becoming stained with clover mite residue and remains.

-While it might be easy to assume the red stains they leave behind are blood, that is actually just their natural color.
-These stains can become incredibly hard to remove with even high-grade cleaning products, so it is essential to avoid squishing them on clearly displayed furniture or floors where the stains could be clearly visible.
+While it might be easy to assume the red stains they leave behind are blood, that is actually just the natural color of the clover mite.
+These stains can become incredibly hard to remove with even high-grade cleaning products, so it is essential for residents to avoid squishing them on clearly displayed furniture or floors where the stains could be clearly visible.

 If you’re concerned about a pest infestation, contact a professional exterminator.

-Homeowners who have tried every possible preventative measure but still can’t keep those pesky clover mites out may wish to contact an exterminator for additional help.
-A licensed pest control expert in your area can offer an effective solution to ridding your home of tiny red bugs and other unwanted infestations.
+Homeowners or renters who have tried every possible preventative measure to get rid of bugs in their house but still can’t keep those pesky clover mites out may wish to contact an exterminator for additional help.
+The best pest control companies, such as Orkin or Terminix, can offer residents an effective solution to ridding their home of tiny red bugs, getting rid of bed bugs, and eliminating other unwanted infestations.